 Cream of tartar is kind of a weird ingredient, also with a weird name.
 It has nothing to do with cream and is naturally dairy free.
 It is actually a byproduct of wine production and is an acid (in powder form) and is used as a leavener in baking.

-If you do not have cream of tartar, you can leave out the baking soda and the cream of tartar and instead use 2 tsp of baking powder.
-This won’t achieve quite the same result, but it will be somewhat similar.
+If you want to make these without cream of tartar, you can leave out the baking soda and the cream of tartar and instead use 2 tsp of baking powder.
+This won’t achieve quite the same result, but it will be somewhat similar!